 Domestic Violence Charges in Arizona & What You Should Know

+Domestic violence is identified in many different forms of abuse that can leave long-lasting effects on others.
+They are very sensitive cases and need to handled seriously and considered a crime in the state of Arizona.
+There is a lot of information about domestic violence in Arizona, but here are some quick facts and frequently asked questions to help you understand domestic violence and how it is handled in the state of Arizona.
 Getting information about domestic violence online may not be enough to help you no matter the severity of the case.
 At Killham Law Office, we recommend getting in touch with someone who knows how to handle domestic violence cases.
 Each domestic violence case is different from the other, and it’s important to know your options.
 Discussing those options with a professional will be crucial to your case.
+Contact Killham Law Office at (623) 239-0886to speak with someone about your domestic violence case in Arizona.
+Most domestic violence cases involve someone who is trying to maintain control and power over another.
+People’s experiences with domestic violence can fit into these forms:

 Forms of Domestic Violence